makersacademy/airport_challenge/readmesolpaek.md

 This is reflected in the tests that expect a false or true based on the fullness of the airport.

+Finally, there is a default capacity which can be edited, and depending on the number of planes compared to the default capacity, the respective tests work.
+This makes me happy.

 At this point, I will try to implement the counter's increasing and decreasing based on the taking off or landing of planes.
 Wish me luck.